History of civil rights in the United States: Legacy

 Civil rights protest activity had an observable impact on white American's views on race and politics over time.
-White people who live in counties in which civil rights protests of historical significance occurred have been found to have lower levels of racial resentment against blacks, are more likely to identify with the Democratic Party as well as more likely to support affirmative action.
+According to research findings, white people who live in counties in which civil rights protests of historical significance occurred have lower levels of racial resentment against blacks, are more likely to identify with the Democratic Party and are more likely to support affirmative action.

-One study found that non-violent activism of the era tended to produce favorable media coverage and changes in public opinion focusing on the issues organizers were raising, but violent protests tended to generate unfavorable media coverage that generated public desire to restore law and order.
+One study found that the non-violent activists of the era tended to produce favorable media coverage and changes in public opinion by focusing on the issues which the organizers of the activism were raising, but violent protests tended to generate unfavorable media coverage that generated the public's desire to restore law and order.

-The 1964 Act was passed to end discrimination in various fields based on race, color, religion, sex, or national origin in the areas of employment and public accommodation.
+The 1964 Civil Rights Act was passed to end discrimination in various fields based on race, skin color, religion, sex, or national origin in the areas of employment and public accommodation.
 The 1964 Act did not prohibit sex discrimination against persons employed at educational institutions.
 A parallel law, Title VI, had also been enacted in 1964 to prohibit discrimination in federally funded private and public entities.
 It covered race, color, and national origin but excluded sex.
 Feminists during the early 1970s lobbied Congress to add sex as a protected class category.
 In 1972, Title IX was enacted to fill this gap and prohibit discrimination in all federally funded education programs.
 Title IX, or the Education Amendments of 1972 was later renamed the Patsy T. Mink Equal Opportunity in Education Act following Mink's death in 2002.

 Civil rights in the 21st century

 De facto segregation continues today in areas such as residential segregation and school segregation because of both contemporary behavior and the historical legacy of de jure segregation.

 Eradication of homelessness has also been a major problem in the United States.
 In 2010, 1,593,150 individuals experienced homelessness.
-The COVID-19 pandemic forced state governments to mandate lockdowns and thousands of companies to close business temporarily or permanently.
-This left them without resources to pay the salary of their employees, in some cases forcing them to close business permanently and being evicted.
-Millions of Americans lost their jobs and were unable to pay the rent, 7 million faced eviction in October 2021.

 Various laws have both, directly and indirectly, criminalized people that are homeless and people attempting to feed homeless people outdoors.
 At least 31 cities have criminalized feeding people that are homeless.